ShonBC/beginner_tutorials/README.md

     roslaunch beginner_tutorials change.launch ros_bag:="true" my_args:="<Custom message>"

 The bag file will be recorded in the [docs/bag](docs/bag) directory.
+To examine the bag file first navigate into the [docs/bag](docs/bag) directory in a terminal and run:

+    rosbag info bag_file.bag

 To play the bag file back and see the published messages first run the listener node:

     rosrun beginner_tutorials listener

-In a new terminal navigate to the bag directory in the docs folder and run:
+In a new terminal navigate to the [docs/bag](docs/bag) directory and run:

     roscd beginner_tutorials/docs/bag
     rosbag play bag_file.bag